fuz_docs

 Testing PatternsVitest patterns, fixtures, mocks, assertion helpers

-TSDoc Comment Style GuideTSDoc style guide โ€” tags, conventions, auditing
+TSDoc Comment Style GuideTSDoc style guide โ€” tags, conventions, drift detection

 Type UtilitiesNominal typing (Flavored/Branded), strict utility types